-Visit Banff’s Farmers’ Market
+Visit Banff’s farmers’ market

 Visit Cascade of Time Garden

-Learn about wildlife on a canoeÂ
+Learn about wildlife on a canoe

-Banff Canoe Club offers tours on the Bow River where you just might spot an elk, a muskrat, or a beaver while learning about best practices for wildlife interactions.
+Banff Canoe Club offers tours on the Bow River where you just might spot an elk, a muskrat or a beaver while learning about best practices for wildlife interactions.

-Go Bowling at High Rollers
+Go bowling at High Rollers

-Take a dip in the rooftop hot poolÂ
+Take a dip in some rooftop pools

-Moose Hotel has not one, but two hot rooftop pools with spectacular mountain views and an outdoor firepit to warm you up.
+Moose Hotel has not one, but two hot rooftop pools with spectacular mountain views and an outdoor fire pit to warm you up.

-With clear blue waters and never-ending views of the Rockies, Stand Up paddleboarding on one of the many lakes in Banff National Park may just be the most relaxing thing you can do this summer.
+With clear blue waters and never-ending views of the Rockies, stand up paddleboarding on one of the many lakes in Banff National Park may just be the most relaxing thing you can do this summer.

 Visit an art gallery

-Drink locally brewed beerÂ
+Drink locally brewed beer

-Go fishing in Lake MinnewankaÂ
+Go fishing in Lake Minnewanka

-Drop in for a yoga class
+Drop in for an art class

-Visit Banff Public LibraryÂ
+Visit the Banff Public Library for storytime

-Go stargazing at Two Jack LakeÂ
+Go stargazing at Two Jack Lake

 Visit The Banff Centre